dscottd7/quibble-frontend/README.md

 The backend utilizes Selenium to scrape the necessary product information from the given web pages and uses OpenAI to generate a thorough comparison report, highlighting key features, pros, cons, and essential factors, enabling users to make well-informed purchasing decisions.

 The Quibble frontend enhances the user experience by:
 - Displaying the AI-generated comparison in a clear and structured manner.
 - Offering a feature to save comparisons for future reference, providing convenience and easy access.
 - Allowing users to quickly access the specific products mentioned within the comparison.

 This README provides a comprehensive guide to setting up and understanding the Quibble frontend, which is built using React and Mantine UI components, and deployed on Goodgle Cloud.
+This application requires both the frontend and backend services to be running for proper functionality.
+- **You can access Quibble backend repo here: https://github.com/dscottd7/quibble-backend **
-You can access the site here:
+- **You can access the deployed site here:  **

 ## Frontend Features
 1. **Product Comparison with OpenAI API**:
    - Users can paste the URLs of two products to compare them.